Andreasgdp/notes/code-reviews/code-reviews.md

 - **When giving feedback or suggesting changes, explain why and if possible provide resources.**

-_You may want to use exhaustmap instead of switchmap here for performance reasonse, see <link>._
+_You may want to use a different approach here, see <link>, this is a common performance issue._

 ---

 ### Tip 3 - Recap offline discussions

-- **When you have had offline discussions about the PR, make sure to recap them in the PR.**
+- **When you have had offline discussions about the PR, make sure to recap them shortly in the PR.**

 This is so we can use that for understanding the change in the future.